Emily Hansel (she/they) is a San Francisco-based dancer, choreographer, dance teacher, arts administrator, and artist advocate.

 Originally from Rochester, Minnesota, Emily began her dance training at Allegro School of Dance and Minnesota Youth Ballet Academy.
 This training was augmented by the summer intensives of Alonzo King LINES Ballet, the San Francisco Conservatory of Dance, and American Ballet Theatre.
 In 2012, Emily received the Homer Avila Award from Alonzo King LINES Ballet.

-Emily currently dances for Post:ballet, Robert Moses’ KIN, Mark Foehringer Dance Project, and Christy Funsch, and recently performed Cunningham repertory in Signals from the West: Bay Area Artists In Conversation with Merce Cunningham at 100.
-Emily has also performed with Garrett + Moulton Productions, FACT/SF, ZiRu Dance, The Anata Project, Talli Jackson, Marika Brussel, Alma Esperanza Cunningham, Kristin Damrow & Company, Brannigan Dance Works, and SOULSKIN Dance.
+Emily currently dances for Post:ballet, SFDanceworks, Christy Funsch, Mark Foehringer Dance Project, and David Herrera Performance Company.
+Emily has also performed Cunningham repertory in Signals from the West: Bay Area Artists In Conversation with Merce Cunningham at 100 and danced with Robert Moses' KIN, Garrett + Moulton Productions, Jennifer Perfilio, FACT/SF, ZiRu Dance, The Anata Project, Talli Jackson, Marika Brussel, Alma Esperanza Cunningham, Kristin Damrow & Company, Brannigan Dance Works, and SOULSKIN Dance.